What is 3.10248 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 310248 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 310248 are: 1 2 3 4 6 8 9 12 18 24 31 36 62 72 93 124 139 186 248 278 279 372 417 556 558 744 834 1112 1116 1251 1668 2232 2502 3336 4309 5004 8618 10008 12927 17236 25854 34472 38781 51708 77562 103416 155124 310248